awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ---

-## Processing S3 events with EventBridge
+## Processing Amazon S3 events with EventBridge

-This application relies on an [EventBridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html), which triggers the [Step Functions state machine](#step-function-configuration) when new images are uploaded to S3 by the frontend.
+This application relies on an [EventBridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) to trigger the [Step Functions state machine](#step-function-configuration) when new images are uploaded to Amazon S3 by the frontend.

 Specifically, the trigger is scoped to `ObjectCreated` events emitted by `my-s3-bucket`: